Lieutenant John Hollington Grayburn

 From the evening of 17th September until the night of 20th September, a period of over three days, Lieutenant Grayburn led his men with supreme gallantry and determination.
 Although in pain and weakened by his wounds, short of food and without sleep, his courage never flagged.
 There is no doubt that, had it not been for this officer's inspiring leadership and personal bravery, the Arnhem bridge could never have been held for this time.

 Jack Grayburn was killed by machine-gun fire from the tank that he had stood in front of.
-His body fell into the Rhine and was not discovered until 1948.
-After hearing of his death, his wife, Marcelle, returned to her native Scotland where she married again, but her own life was also tragically cut short by Leukaemia.
+He was buried on the western portion of the grassy area which forms the bridge ramp, close to the underpass, but it was not until 1948 that his remains were discovered and removed to the Airborne Cemetery.
+After hearing of Jack's death, his wife, Marcelle, returned to her native Scotland where she married again, but her own life was also tragically cut short by Leukaemia.
 Plaques dedicated to Jack Grayburn's memory can be found in the Parish Church at Chalfront St. Giles, and on the Hong Kong and Shanghai Banking Corporation war memorial in Queen's Street, Hong Kong.

 My thanks to Chiltern Rugby Club for allowing me to reproduce elements of their website in the above account.